How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Pinning Content From Others

-I typed “make money online” in and found there were many more images optimized for Pinterest in that niche.
+I typed “make money online” in and found there were many images optimized for Pinterest in that niche.

 Before you begin pinning wildly to populate your Boards, I strongly suggest that you actually click through each Pin before you select it.
 Curate the content.
 Choosing Pins willy-nilly that link to mediocre content will affect the overall performance of your Pinterest account.